Linear Response and Optimal Fingerprinting for Nonautonomous Systems: Conclusions

 The results presented in this paper are mostly formal and would require a more rigorous mathematical treatment.
-This has so far been achieved in the case of time-discrete dynamics in a companion paper \cite{Galatolo2026}, but a complete proof of linear response theory for continuous time-dependent stochastic process is still lacking.
-We hope that this gap will be addressed in subsequent investigations.
+This has so far been achieved in the case of time-discrete dynamics in a companion paper \cite{Galatolo2026}, {whilst a second companion paper is devoted to studying the convergence of the Ulam-like approximations for the equivariant measure and for the linear response in the limit of increasingly fine resolution of the phase space \cite{galatolo2026b}.
+In this latter paper a numerical example shows convincingly that, even if the hypocoercivity assumption proposed in this paper might seem overly restrictive, linear response theory can apply even if the time modulation of the reference state is very strong, leading to fundamental changes in the properties of the equivariant measure.}.
+A complete proof of linear response theory for continuous time-dependent stochastic process is still elusive, but hopefully within reach.
 Better understanding the key mathematical conditions that are necessary for deriving response formulas is also key to anticipating the realm of their practical applicability.

 Another limitation of the analysis presented here we have not discussed how to optimally estimate the various ingredients of the OFM from models and data, and we have set ourself in the not-so-realistic perfect model scenario.
 These aspects are indeed extremely important for ensuring practical applicability of our results \cite{Hannart2014}.
 Extending our work to address these issues is another direction we will pursue in the future.